 Toyota Prius (2009 - )

-The third generation Toyota Prius is not only the best Prius yet - it's also the best hybrid car on the market and makes its main rival - the Honda Insight - look distinctly second rate.
-There have been some key improvements over the previous model but perhaps the biggest endorsement of the Toyota Prius is that it doesn't actual feel like a hybrid to drive.
+The third generation Toyota Prius was not only the best Prius yet - it's was also the best hybrid car on the market in 2009 and made its main rival - the Honda Insight - look distinctly second rate.
+There were some key improvements over the previous model but perhaps the biggest endorsement of the Toyota Prius is that it doesn't actualy feel like a hybrid to drive.
 That may sound strange, but the fact this car is so normal is its key strength.
 It means you don't have to make compromises to own one.

 The hybrid system has been upgraded but the basic principle remains the same.
 There's a petrol engine - in this case a 1.8-litre unit with 98bhp - along with an electric motor which adds a further 36bhp giving the Prius a more than adequate 134bhp altogether.
 The electric motor can drive the car on its own at up to around 30mph, when the petrol engine takes over as well as providing extra boost to the combustion engine when needed, for stronger performance.